snapsinazfs/snapsinazfs/Documentation/Sanoid.net.5.md

 age of the snapshot.
 The command-line options **\-\-prune-snapshots** and **\-\-no-prune-snapshots** override this setting.

+**/ZfsPath** (string)
+: This is the path to the `zfs` executable.
+The default path should be correct for most installations.
+Default is "/usr/local/sbin/zfs".
+This path must point to your zfs executable or a hard or symbolic link to it, and must be readable and executable by the user that will execute sanoid, including for running the configuration console.

+**/ZpoolPath** (string)
+: This is the path to the `zpool` executable.
+The default path should be correct for most installations.
+Default is "/usr/local/sbin/zpool".
+This path must point to your zpool executable or a hard or symbolic link to it, and must be readable and executable by the user that will execute sanoid, including for running the configuration console.

 ## Templates

 Templates, which provide common timing and formatting settings for snapshots,